The World's Fair had numerous pavilions.

 the park's pavilions may be rented for wedding receptions and other social gatherings

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'pavilion.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'pavilion.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English pavilloun, pavillioun, from Anglo-French, from Latin papilion-, papilio butterfly; perhaps akin to Old High German fīfaltra butterfly

 : a usually large tent with a peaked or rounded top

 : a lightly constructed building serving as a shelter in a park, garden, or athletic field

 : a part of a building that extends from the main part

 : a building partly or completely detached from the main building or group of buildings